-To protect public health, Water Planning and Regulation (the regulator) closely monitor and regulate drinking water in Queensland.
+To protect public health, we closely monitor and regulate drinking water in Queensland.

 The Water Supply (Safety and Reliability) Act 2008 applies to all drinking water service providers.
-In general this includes all councils or businesses involved in treating, transmitting or reticulating water for drinking purposes.
+This includes all councils or businesses involved in treating, transmitting or reticulating water for drinking purposes.

-Each provider is required to have a drinking water quality management plan (DWQMP) in place, and comply with the details of the plan.
+Each water service provider is required to have a drinking water quality management plan (DWQMP) in place, and comply with the details of the plan.

-The regulator will ensure that service providers' DWQMP meet the requirements of the Act.
+We ensure that service providers' DWQMP meet the requirements of the act.

 This guide outlines the obligations of drinking water service providers in Queensland.

-The regulator does not manage drinking water supplies.
-If you have a problem with the quality of your drinking water, please contact your drinking water service provider.
+Note: We do not manage drinking water supplies.
+If you have a problem with the quality of your drinking water, contact your drinking water service provider.

 Your drinking water service provider is responsible for providing a safe and reliable water supply, and to rectify any problems that may occur.
-The regulator does not have operational control of individual provider's systems, and does not intervene on behalf of a customer.
+We do not have operational control of individual provider's systems, and does not intervene on behalf of a customer.